jfinkels/flask-restless/docs/quickstart.rst

     manager = flask.ext.restless.APIManager(app)

     # Create API endpoints, which will be available at /api/<modelname> by
+    # default (with the lowercase form of the model name).
+Allowed HTTP methods
-    # default.
-Allowed HTTP methods can be specified as well.
+    # can be specified as well.
     manager.create_api(Person, methods=['GET', 'PATCH', 'POST', 'DELETE'])
     manager.create_api(Computer, method=['GET'])